bitswan-space/bs-jones/README.md

 # BS-Jones
 BS-Jones tackles the archaisms of the SAP Sybase database, executing a query, transforming it to events and loading those to Kafka.

+The pump loads sql_query file as a sql query and has ability to format the query with the current time.
+Specify the time that will be changed by {current_time} in the sql query.

 ## Example configuration

 ```